russellballestrini/russell.ballestrini.net/content/2020-09-15-weechat-on-boot-in-a-tmux-session.rst

 It makes sense that Akuma would evolve and gain many roles over the years.

-Akuma performs DNS caching and forwarding for my LAN, it acts as the internal authoritative Nameserver for ``foxhop.net.``, and is the Salt Master my LAN and extended networks in the "cloud".
+Akuma performs DNS caching and forwarding for my LAN, it acts as the internal authoritative Nameserver for ``foxhop.net.``, and is the Salt Master for all my hosts both internally (hosted at my house) and externally in the "cloud".

-Akuma uses ``tmux`` with default settings to enable "remote shell" vibe.
+Akuma uses ``tmux`` with default settings to allow for a "remote shell" vibe.

-This lets me connect to my session running on Akuma from anywhere in the world.
+This allows me attach to my session running on Akuma from anywhere in the world.

-Only problem is, Akuma reboots weekly when M. Bison `triggers a complete backup of all guests </backup-all-virtual-machines-on-a-smartos-hypervisor-with-smart-back-sh/>`_ snapshots are stored on Guile, the FreeNAS server, uncompressed since disk space is cheap and this process allows for downtime but I try to limit it.
+Only problem is, Akuma reboots weekly when M. Bison `triggers a complete backup of all guests </backup-all-virtual-machines-on-a-smartos-hypervisor-with-smart-back-sh/>`_.
+Backups are stored on Guile, the FreeNAS server, uncompressed since disk space is cheap and this process allows for downtime, however I try to limit it.

-Since Akuma reboots each week, in order for it to continue to serve as my "home base" I needed a way to create tmux sessions on boot, and I did so using SaltStack:
+Since Akuma reboots each week, I needed a way to create tmux sessions on boot if I wanted to continue to use it as my "home base", and I did so using SaltStack:

 .. code-block:: yaml